Skip to content

 Role: Water-soluble (vitamin C) and fat-soluble (vitamin E) antioxidant vitamins.
 They reduce oxidative stress in the retinal pigment epithelium (RPE).

-Cataract prevention: A Cochrane review (Mathew 2012) concluded that the preventive effect of antioxidant supplements on cataracts is “not confirmed” 6).
-The AREDS trial also found no significant preventive effect on cataracts.
+Cataract prevention: The Cochrane Review (Mathew 2012) concluded that the preventive effect of antioxidant supplements on cataracts is “not confirmed” 6).
+The AREDS study also found no significant preventive effect on cataracts.

 Zinc

-Role: Supports the metabolism of the retinal pigment epithelium as a cofactor for antioxidant enzymes (Cu/Zn-SOD, catalase, etc.)1).
+Role: Supports the metabolism of the retinal pigment epithelium as a cofactor for antioxidant enzymes (e.g., Cu/Zn-SOD, catalase)1).

-AREDS formulation dose: Zinc oxide 80 mg/day (combined with copper oxide 2 mg/day to prevent copper deficiency anemia)1).
+AREDS formulation dose: Zinc oxide 80 mg/day (with copper oxide 2 mg/day to prevent copper deficiency anemia) 1).

-Change in AREDS2: A reduction to 25 mg was considered, but no significant difference was found compared to the 80 mg group2).
+Changes in AREDS2: A reduction to 25 mg was considered, but there was no significant difference from the 80 mg group2).

 Omega-3 Fatty Acids (EPA/DHA)

 AMD: In AREDS2, no additional effect of omega-3 fatty acids (DHA 350 mg + EPA 650 mg/day) on AMD was observed2).
-Epidemiological studies have reported an association between fish intake and reduced AMD risk8).
+Epidemiological studies have reported an association between fish intake and reduced risk of AMD8).

-Dry eye: In the DREAM study (535 patients, RCT), omega-3 supplementation (EPA 2,000 mg + DHA 1,000 mg/day) showed no significant difference in dry eye improvement compared to olive oil placebo7).
+Dry eye: In the DREAM study (535 patients, RCT), omega-3 supplements (EPA 2,000 mg + DHA 1,000 mg/day) showed no significant difference from olive oil placebo in improving dry eye symptoms7).

-Anthocyanins found in blueberries and bilberries have been reported at the basic research level to improve dark adaptation and retinal blood flow.
-However, evidence of efficacy from RCTs is limited9), and currently the evidence is insufficient to recommend them in clinical practice.
+Anthocyanins found in blueberries and bilberries have been reported in basic research to improve dark adaptation and retinal blood flow.
+However, evidence of efficacy from RCTs is limited9), and at present, the evidence is considered insufficient to recommend in clinical practice.

 Comparison of AREDS and AREDS2 Formulations